Families and children having access to the services of Demelza Hospice Care for Children are:

 "families who live in the South East of England and have a child or children (birth-19years) diagnosed as having a limited life expectancy."

-- Demelza Kent and the community team looks after children/young people aged up to 19 years with life limited or life threatened conditions.
+- Demelza provides care for children/young people aged up to 19 years with life limited or life threatened conditions.

 Demelza will apply the following criteria: